 But unless you’re a pro at researching and buying a wireless network, you may not even know the right questions to ask.
 And the technology changes so quickly; what you knew a year or two ago may not even be relevant.

 Plus, as enterprise wireless has evolved, being an IT or computer networking generalist won’t cut it.
 Way too much is on the line.

 And of course, no company can afford to write a blank check for their WiFi -- either initially or on an ongoing basis.

 So what’s the right answer for your situation?
 How do you figure out how much your new WiFi network is going to cost?
-What should you look for in a budgetary quote?

 Before you get too far ahead of yourself, first start by figuring out what goes into sound WiFi planning best practices.
 And just as important, be sure to remember that researching and purchasing an enterprise-class WiFi network is very different than installing an access point in your home.

 What should you be thinking about to set you up for success with your new wireless network?